 Sheriff Toyer, please reflect on your lapse of judgement that escalated a night at work for a delivery driver into a potentially life-threatening encounter.
 It is your responsibility to ensure you and the officers you oversee deescalate violent encounters, not create them.
 Please recognize the opportunity for further training.

-Pierce County Councilmembers, perhaps now is the time to shift to a system that enlargers our potential Sheriff pool from people living in Pierce County that are willing to run for sheriff to the a pool that includes the most qualified people in the United States.

 Sincerely,